Separation Anxiety doesn’t only affect babies and puppies, it’s a common feeling amongst older kids too.

 - Most places will have a sneaky window where you can spy on your kids and you can see if they ‘calm down and are happy in five minutes after you leave’ or if they need further help during this time.
 Teachers will often call you to let you know that everything is ok, or on the other hand, if you need to come back.
 No child will be left wailing for a long period of time.
 If they do that, find a better school, one with a child whisperer.

-If you have younger or older children who are returning to school and are still suffering from nervousness or distress, looking into some counselling may be the best for them.
-Their teachers and guidance counselors are a good place to start, if you’re not getting any progress, your doctor can usually recommend a meeting with a psychologist that is medicare funded for a number of visits.
+If you have younger or older children who are returning to school and are still suffering from nervousness or distress, looking into some counseling may be the best for them.
+Their teachers and guidance counselors are a good place to start, and most times, you only need their help when your child experiences separation anxiety.
+However, if you’re not getting any progress, your doctor can usually recommend a meeting with a psychologist that is medicare funded for a number of visits.

 Having your child see a psychologist is nothing to be ashamed about.
 It’s a positive step, initiated by great parenting, to make sure your child receives the best possible help available.